Pvp-man51/PyGame/README.md

 # PyGame
-A little game I made with a friend
+A little game I made with a friend (it's pong)